power-assert-js/grunt-espower/README.md

 `grunt-espower` is a grunt task to instrument "Power Assert" feature into your code.

-Internally, `grunt-espower` task uses `espower` module that manipulates assertion expression (JavaScript Code) represented as [Mozilla JavaScript AST](https://developer.mozilla.org/en-US/docs/SpiderMonkey/Parser_API), to instrument power-assert feature into the code.
+Internally, `grunt-espower` task uses `espower` module that manipulates assertion expression (JavaScript Code) defined in [The ESTree Spec](https://github.com/estree/estree) (formerly known as [Mozilla SpiderMonkey Parser API](https://developer.mozilla.org/en-US/docs/SpiderMonkey/Parser_API)), to instrument power-assert feature into the code.
 The magic is done by using [Esprima](http://esprima.org/) and [Escodegen](https://github.com/Constellation/escodegen).

 Since 0.9.0, grunt-espower supports sourcemaps by default.